cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

     We are currently reimplementing the way quotas are managed.
 For now you'll need to request your project id from the administrators if you'd like to check project-level quotas.

-#### Data availability and security

-Scratch space is to be considered "volatile": you should copy your input files, execute, copy your output files, and delete everything.

-Home directories are not volatile, but data safety is not guaranteed in the long term (so keep backups).

 ### Copying data to/from the cluster